qubd/mini_ecdsa/README.md

 ['Inf', '(-1,0)', '(1,2)', '(1,-2)']
 ```

 ECDSA is a digital signature scheme that uses elliptic curves.
-If you type in google.com and click the little green lock in your url bar, you'll see that your browser is using ECDSA as part of the https protocol.
+If head over to google.com and click the little green lock in your url bar, you'll see that your browser authenticated that page using ECDSA.
 One of its best known uses is in Bitcoin, where spending money amounts to generating a valid ECDSA signature.
-Any user able to forge ECDSA signatures would become an instant billionaire!
+Any user able to efficiently forge signatures would become an instant billionaire!

-To use ECDSA, we need to publicly agree on a curve over a prime characteristic field (any finite field can be used, but this module only works with prime characteristic fields) along with a distinguished point that generates a subgroup of order n, where n is required to be prime.
-Why the prime order requirement?
-As part of the signing process, we'll need to find a multiplicative inverse mod n, and the primality requirement guarantees this will work.
+To use ECDSA, we need to publicly agree on a curve over a prime characteristic field (in theory any finite field can be used, but this module works exclusively with prime characteristic fields, and only these tend to be used in practice) along with a distinguished point that generates a subgroup of order n, which is again required to be prime.
+Why the prime order requirement on the subgroup?
+As part of the signing process, we'll need to find a multiplicative inverse mod n, and the prime order requirement guarantees this will work.

 *Toy Example*: Consider P = (1341,854) on the curve y^2 = x^3 + x + 1 over the field with 2833 elements.